How to Calculate Payback Period in Excel

 Step 4: Calculate Payback Period

 Finally, it’s time to calculate the payback period.
 The payback period is the point at which the cumulative cash flow becomes positive.
 This is the year in which you will have recouped your initial investment cost.
-Use the =MATCH() function in Excel to determine the exact year in which the cumulative cash flow becomes positive.
+Use the =MATCH() function in Excel to determine the exact year in which the cumulative cash flow first turns positive.

 By following these simple steps, you can easily calculate the payback period in Excel.
 Using Excel provides an accurate and straightforward way to determine the profitability of potential investments and is a valuable tool for businesses of all sizes.
+If you want to layer in the time value of money, pair this with a net present value calculation and a present value calculation.

 Limitations of the Payback Period Calculation